Tug of war

 Tug of war (also known as tug o' war, tug-a-war, tug war, rope war, rope pulling, or tugging war) is a sport in which two teams compete by pulling on opposite ends of a rope, with the goal of bringing the rope a certain distance in one direction against the force of the opposing team's pull.
-The sport has ancient origins and has been practiced in various cultures throughout history.
+Practiced in ancient Egypt, China, India and Greece, the sport has ancient origins and has been practiced in various cultures throughout history.
 It was included in the Summer Olympics from 1900 to 1920, but is no longer part of the Olympic program.
 Tug of war continues to be practiced in schools, community events, and organized competitions worldwide.

 Tug of war typically involves teams of eight or more members, though the number can vary.
 The rope is marked with a centre line and two markers equidistant from the centre.
 The objective is to pull the opposing team’s marker across the centre line.
 Specific rules govern techniques, such as prohibiting touching the ground for extended periods of time or lowering one's elbow below the knee during a pull.
 The sport requires both cooperation of team members and physical strength.

 Internationally, tug of war is governed by the Tug of War International Federation (TWIF), which organizes World Championships for nation teams biannually, for both indoor and outdoor contests, and a similar competition for club teams.
 It is particularly popular in Europe, Asia, and the United States, where it is often featured in festivals and national competitions.

+Especially in large-scale competitions, tug of war has caused ropes to break with a sudden release of energy, often resulting in serious injuries, including dismemberments and fatalities, the risk being highest for those standing near the front of either opposing team.
+This breakage risk can be lessened by use of specially engineered ropes that can withstand the force.
+Even when the rope remains intact, hazards to participants include second-degree burns and amputations of fingers or hands; these hazards can be minimized by strict observance of safety protocols.

 Tug of war features as an important ritual in many societies, holding religious, cultural and historical significance.
 The sport remains a popular activity in both competitive and informal settings.